E-Bikes: Ownership, Classes, Maintenance, and Real-World Use

 Ownership Costs and Longevity

-Long-term cost is shaped by battery aging, parts availability, and timing.
+Long-term cost is shaped by battery aging, repairability, and parts availability.

 E-Bikes in Daily Use